MS-GPS-Hackathons/AI-Adoption-Workshop/README.md

 ---

-### Module 2: Designing the Azure AI Platform Foundation (CAF: Ready, Govern, Manage | WAF: Security, Reliability, OpEx)
+### Module 2: Designing the Azure AI Platform Foundation
+## In scope: CAF: Ready, Govern, Manage, Secure | WAF: Security, Reliability, Operational Excellence

 **Objective:** Design a secure, scalable, and well-governed Azure foundation using Landing Zone principles to support IFS's current needs and future AI adoption.
 This includes designing a central, secure "AI Hub" for managing and accessing shared AI services like Azure OpenAI and Azure AI Search.